 Students study the roots and foundations of U.S. democracy, how and why it has developed over time, and the role of individuals in maintaining a healthy democracy.
 Students develop a sense of what it means to be a citizen in a representative democracy and what rights and civic responsibilities come with citizenship.
 They study these topics by exploring guiding questions such as, "How have concepts of liberty and justice affected the United States democratic system of government?" and "How can power be balanced in government?"
 Students explore these questions and topics and more while developing their writing, literacy, speaking, and listening skills as they learn the practices of social scientists.
+All students will complete a Civics Project.

-WORLD HISTORY: MIDDLE AGES - WORLD WAR ONE (H) (0102)
+WORLD HISTORY: 500 C.E. - 1920 C.E.
+(H) (0102)